pulumi/docs/content/docs/reference/programming-model.md

 // See https://github.com/pulumi/pulumi/issues/1614.
 ```

-To make this kind of property and array-element access more simple, an `Output` 'lifts' the properties of the value that is wrapped, allowing you to access them directly off of the `Output` itself.
-This allows the above to be more simply written as:
+To make this kind of property and array element access more simple, an `Output` _lifts_ the properties of the value that is wrapped, allowing you to access them directly off of the `Output` itself.
+This allows the previous example to be written more simply as:

 {{< langchoose >}}